-Even though baby teeth are temporary, they require strong, healthy baby teeth to chew their food, talk clearly and have an attractive smile.
-The healthy baby teeth also ensure the correct growth and placement of the adult teeth.
+Even though baby teeth are temporary, they require strong, healthy baby teeth to chew their food, talk clearly, and have an attractive smile.
+Healthy baby teeth also ensure the correct growth and placement of the adult teeth.
 Continue reading to know more about baby bottle tooth decay and effective measures to prevent it.

-Your baby’s teeth may be temporary but they play an important role.
-If they are not take care of properly, they can be infected.
+Your baby’s teeth may be temporary, but they play an important role.
+If they are not taken care of properly, they can be infected.
 Baby bottle tooth decay is a common dental problem that affects babies and toddlers.
-It is caused if your baby uses his feeding bottle to have liquids like milk, formula milk, fruit juice, soda and other drinks that contain sugar.
+It is caused if your baby uses his feeding bottle to have liquids like milk, formula milk, fruit juice, soda, and other drinks that contain sugar.

-Infants who are given feeding bottle in bed or babies who are breastfed to sleep or older toddlers that are allowed to carry around a bottle or a sipper cup throughout the day with sugary liquids in it are at a higher risk of baby bottle tooth decay.
+Infants who are given feeding bottles in bed or babies who are breastfed to sleep or older toddlers that are allowed to carry around a bottle or a sipper cup throughout the day with sugary liquids in it are at a higher risk of baby bottle tooth decay.

 There are various reasons that can cause Baby bottle tooth decay.
 The main three reasons are:

-The most common cause of BBTD is the prolonged and constant exposure of the baby teeth to sugary liquids.
-It is a very common practice to put the baby to sleep with bottle of formula or breastfeed your infant to sleep.
-On a lot of occasion, a mother in order to calm a cranky and fussy baby will hand him a bottle filled with his favorite drink as a pacifier.
+The most common cause of BBTD is the prolonged and constant exposure of the baby’s teeth to sugary liquids.
+It is a very common practice to put the baby to sleep with a bottle of formula or breastfeed your infant to sleep.
+On a lot of occasions, a mother in order to calm a cranky and fussy baby will hand him a bottle filled with his favorite drink as a pacifier.

 If your baby’s teeth are severely decayed they may need to be removed.
-If your baby loses his teeth or if they are infected due to baby bottle tooth decay, chances are that your baby will have poor eating habits, have problems with his speech or may get damaged and crooked adult teeth.
+If your baby loses his teeth or if they are infected due to baby bottle tooth decay, chances are that your baby will have poor eating habits, have problems with his speech, or may get damaged and crooked adult teeth.
 Don’t push the panic button.

 Try not to make it a habit for the baby to sleep with a bottle in his mouth.
 Give your baby his night feed half an hour before his bedtime to prevent him from falling asleep while drinking.
-Try to give him milk in a cup before he is too sleepy to prevent tooth decay
+Try to give him milk in a cup before he is too sleepy to prevent tooth decay.

 Remember, healthy baby teeth will ultimately result in healthy permanent teeth.
 So encourage healthy oral habits in your baby.